Reverse Mortgage Scams: What to Know

 When issued by a trusted, accredited, and legitimate lender, reverse mortgages can be great tools for older homeowners seeking some added financial flexibility.
 However, there are many reverse mortgage alternatives.
 If you’re looking for a way to free up your home equity without having to repay a loan in the future, Truehold may be able to help.

 If you’re considering a reverse mortgage, Truehold may be a better way to connect you to your home equity.
-Connect with a Truehold representative today to learn more about our sell-and-stay program and see if your home may be eligible.
+Connect with a Truehold representative today to learn more about our sell and stay program and see if your home may be eligible.

 Disclaimer*: After the home sale, you must comply with the terms of your lease to continue living in the home.
 This includes making timely payments on your rent for your minimum lease term (which ranges from 6 – 24 months).